vickOnRails/whereapi-documentation/docs/sorting.md

 title: Sorting
 ---

 You'd want to order information alphabetically.
 WhereAPI provides an `order_by` query param you can use to order collections of data.
-Here's an a request for all the states in Nigeria
+Here's an a request for all the states in Nigeria ordered alphabetically.

 ```bash
 curl -H "your apikey here" https://whereapis-africa.herokuapp.com/api/countries/f794ecd7-679e-4989-9be6-e081ac2f7145/states?order_by=name